 - Tap on the toggle switch at the top next to Wi-Fi to turn it on (if it isn’t already).

-- Select your home network from the list below and enter in the password.
+- Select your home network from the list below and enter in the password if you aren’t already connected.

 You don’t necessarily need to turn off the cellular radios, but it helps conserve battery, since your old iPhone won’t constantly be searching for a signal that it’ll never receive.

-After you’ve completed those steps, you’re home free.
-You can now use your old iPhone as a glorified iPod Touch, with the ability to play music, download and install apps and games, and even look up maps (providing you have a WiFi connection).
-An iPod Touch is pretty much an iPhone without the phone, so the only things you won’t be able to do are make/receive phone calls, send/receive text messages and access the internet without a WiFi connection.
+Keep in mind that an iPod Touch is pretty much just an iPhone without the phone, so the only things you won’t be able to do are make/receive phone calls, send/receive text messages (you can still use iMessage over WiFi), and access the internet without a WiFi connection.

 Furthermore, your new “iPod Touch” can also act as a backup phone for whenever your primary device breaks or fails.
 If that happens, you won’t need to rush out and pick up a loaner.
 Instead, you’ll already have a backup that you can use that will already have all of your preferred apps and games on it.